iddocohen/vco-stats-downloader/README.md

 Depending on the demand, I might program a switch for enable/disable the plugin.

 ## Versions
+* 1.0:
+    * Changed UI to accomodate more data
+    * Supporting now "Threat Analytics" and "Traffic Analytics" statistics of CWS.
 * 0.9:
     * Adding Cloud Web Security (CWS) for "Web Log" to download
     * Fixing QoE for 4.4 release.